buzzm/WebF/README.md

 shared across multiple threads.
 This requires special attention to not putting anything in class scope (without special handling) to prevent concurrency issues.
 WebF is simpler: when the function is called, a new handler instance is created.
-Shared material, if desired, can be accessed via the context.
+Shared material or material that must persist across calls, if desired, can be accessed/managed via the context.

 The class must support these methods:
 * __init__:  Is passed context as argument.